Credit Unions vs Banks

 And finally, immediate family members of current members can join.
 This includes a spouse, child, sibling, parent, grandparent, grandchild, stepparent, stepchild, stepsibling and adoptive relationships.
 People living in the same household as a current member, defined as “living in the same residence, maintaining a single economic unit”, are also eligible to join.

-If you have any questions about eligibility please contact Timberland FCU toll free at 800-477-3889 or email us at [email protected].
+If you have any questions about eligibility please contact Timberland FCU toll free at 800-477-3889, email us at [email protected], or fill out the form below.